vnguyendon/gw-config-apis/bot/sequences/README.md

 This time I don't see a question, just a set of commands.
 In that case instead of "ShowQuestion", the Action for this step is "ShowCommands"

-In this example, we offer to possible commands.
-One will lead to a poem message, the other to a choice of positive thoughts message.
+In our example, one command will lead to a poem message, the other to a positive thoughts message.

      "CommandId": "ZenYes",
      "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],